arc-language/core-parser/PACKAGE.md

 	// EnterRelationalExpression is called when entering the relationalExpression production.
 	EnterRelationalExpression(c *RelationalExpressionContext)

+	// EnterRangeExpression is called when entering the rangeExpression production.
+	EnterRangeExpression(c *RangeExpressionContext)

 	// EnterAdditiveExpression is called when entering the additiveExpression production.
 	EnterAdditiveExpression(c *AdditiveExpressionContext)